jasny/php-code-quality/STANDARD.md

 ### 7.1.
 Unit tests

-Projects and libraries SHOULD include [unit tests](http://codeception.com/docs/06-UnitTests), runnable by codeception.
+Projects and libraries SHOULD include unit tests, runnable by phpunit or codeception.

 Each library class and function SHOULD be covered by unit tests, with a code coverage of 90% or more.